Ashwin-Sri/Microsoft-Entra-ID-Project/POWERSHELL-TASKS/Task01-Create-User/README.md

-## Microsoft Entra ID – User Creation via PowerShell
+## Microsoft Entra ID – Single User Creation via PowerShell

 This task demonstrates how to create a new cloud-only user in Microsoft Entra ID using PowerShell and Microsoft Graph SDK.